Paige-AI/paige-ml-sdk/README.md

 - `--model.scaled_attention`: Whether or not to use scaled attention.
 Defaults to False.
 - `--model.absolute_attention`: Whether or not to use absolute attention.
 Defaults to False
 - `--model.n_attention_queries`: Number of attention queries.
 Defaults to 1
-- `--model.padding_indicator`: Value indicating padded tensors in embedding files.
+- `--model.padding_indicator`:  Value that indicates padding positions in the embeddings mask.
 Defaults to 1.
 - `--model.missing_label_value`: Missing label value.
 Defaults to -999.